The First Book of Napoleon

-Did Joseph Smith plagiarize content from The First Book of Napoleon in the Book of Mormon?
+Did Joseph Smith steal content from The First Book of Napoleon and put it in the Book of Mormon?

 Alleging a connection between The First Book of Napoleon and the Book of Mormon requires valid evidence.
 Correlation is not causation or even influence.

 Without any supportive historical data, the author of The CES Letter assumes that Joseph was aware of The First Book of Napoleon and constructed the Book of Mormon by using structural elements from it.